panstacks/pandata/README.md

 ## Who runs Pandata?

 Pandata is just this informational website set up by the authors of some of the Pandata tools; there's no management or policies or software development specifically associated with Pandata.
-But if you have questions or ideas about what to do with Pandata, feel free to open an issue for discussion!
+But if you have questions or ideas about what to do with Pandata, feel free to open an issue on our [Github repo](https://github.com/panstacks/pandata) for discussion!

 ## Examples